 This is a problem for both traditional undermount and drop-in sinks.

 Furthermore, the majority of homeowners do not know they have a kitchen sink leakage until they smell the pungent odour of rotting wood.
 By then, it’s too late.

 To solve this problem, the team at Aurastone has worked hard to develop the patent-pending Aurasink.
 It offers a leak-proof ridge design that prevents water from leaking from your sink and destroying your cabinets.

-We even have a customised clamping system to give home owners even more peace of mind by ensuring that the silicone is firmly applied to the ridge.
+We even have a customised clamping system to give homeowners extra peace of mind by ensuring that the silicone is firmly applied to the ridge.

 There are people out there who can help you make your kitchen sink decision.
 Do not leave it as an afterthought.
-Speak with your interior designer to hear what they have to say as soon as you can.
-If you’re looking for more information on our innovative Aurasink, visit our product page or contact us directly.
+Speak to your interior designer and hear what they have to say as soon as you can.